-Adulting is hard.
-If you have no credit history, it can be even harder.
+Adulting is hard, and if you have no credit history, it can be even harder.
 Your credit history plays an important role in your adult life.
-It rules whether you can get approval for everything from an apartment to a credit card, a car loan, and more.
+It rules whether you can get approval for everything from an apartment to a credit card, a car loan, and in certain circumstances can affect your ability to get a job.

-Lenders want to know how reliable you are when it comes to paying back money; and if you have no history, you may not have a credit score for lenders to refer to.
-Luckily, there are ways to change your situation.
-Here’s how to build credit, even if you have no history:
+Lenders want to know how reliable you are when it comes to paying back money, and if you have no history, you may not have a credit score for lenders to check.
+Alternatively, maybe you do have a history, but due to some poor decision-making, your credit is in the dumps.
+But fret not.
+There are a number of strategies you can use to build, maintain, and repair your credit.

 1. Become an Authorized User